Some Nights (song)

-"Some Nights" is a song by American indie pop band Fun.
-It was released on June 4, 2012, as the second single from their second studio album of the same name.
+"Some Nights" is a song by American pop rock band Fun.
+It was released on June 4, 2012, as the second single from their second album Some Nights.
 The song was written by Jeff Bhasker, Nate Ruess, Andrew Dost, and Jack Antonoff.
 Musically "Some Nights" is an alternative rock song with elements of power pop and progressive pop while the lyrics depict the protagonist having an existential crisis.

-In the United States, "Some Nights" was a sleeper hit, spending approximately seven months on the Billboard Hot 100 before reaching a peak of number three for six non-consecutive weeks beginning the week of September 29, 2012.
-The song became Fun's second single to enter the chart's top ten, as well as their second song to be certified platinum in the U.S., after their previous single, "We Are Young".
-"Some Nights" was successful around the world, topping the singles charts of Australia, Israel and New Zealand, and it reached the top 10 in an additional nine countries, including Canada, the United Kingdom and the United States.
+In the United States, "Some Nights" was a sleeper hit, spending approximately seven months on the Billboard Hot 100 before reaching a peak of number 3 for six non-consecutive weeks beginning at the end of September 2012.
+The song became Fun's second single to enter the chart's Top 10, as well as their second song to be certified Platinum in the U.S., after their previous single, "We Are Young".
+"Some Nights" was successful around the world, topping the singles charts of Australia, Israel and New Zealand, and it reached the Top 10 in an additional nine countries, including the United Kingdom and Canada.

 Composition and lyrical interpretation

 "Some Nights" is written in the key of C major at a tempo of 108 beats per minute.
-A line in their lyrics, "this is it boys, this is war", recalls "99 Red Balloons", the English version of Nena's 1983 hit "99 Luftballons".
+A line in their lyrics, "this is it, boys; this is war", recalls "99 Red Balloons", the English version of Nena's 1983 hit "99 Luftballons".
 Lyrically, the song expresses the existential angst of a young protagonist who is a long way from home.
 Lead singer Nate Ruess explained to Mesfin Fekadu of the Associated Press: "I'm always thinking about, 'Who am I and why did I do something like that?'
 And I think then it harkens back to my family, and I have such a strong tie to them and it's always therapeutic to sing about them."
 Ruess came up with the song and album title while on tour in Scotland; he wrote the song based on the title.
 Lyrically, the song is about "just being someone different on any given night."

 There has been some confusion with the fans as the lyric "Some terrible nights" was mistaken for "...lies".
-Members of Fun. confirmed on November 18, 2012 on their Twitter and Facebook accounts that "it's NIGHTS not LIES."
+Members of Fun. confirmed on November 18, 2012, on their Twitter and Facebook accounts that "it's NIGHTS not LIES."
 Jeff Giles, writing for Diffuser, compared the song to Simon and Garfunkel's "Cecilia."
 Ruess commented that Simon's Graceland (1986) was an influence on the song in an interview with Billboard.